GrosvenorTechnology/OemAccessApi/documentation/Entities/HardwareBlade.md

 ### FirmwareVersion

-At blade startup, reports on the state of the balde firmware.
+At blade start-up, reports on the state of the blade firmware.

 - **FirmwareVersion [string]** – The current firmware version.
 - **NewFirmwareVersion [string]** – The current firmware version.